Lolo Water and Wastewater System Improvements

 • Adding a redundant bioreactor and secondary clarifier

-The County is seeking public feedback to help determine whether to proceed with the creation of the RSID.
+The County is seeking public feedback on the creation of the new RSID.
 Members of RSID 8901 have the final say on the proposed improvements through a protest process.
 Comments can be left below.

 • Tuesday, June 10 Update